dgryski/go-perfbook/performance.md

 Jon Bentley's 1982 work "Writing Efficient Programs" approached program optimization as an engineering problem: Benchmark.
 Analyze.
 Improve.
 Verify.
 Iterate.
 A number of his tips are now done automatically by compilers.
-A programmers job is to use the transformations compilers *can't* do.
+A programmer's job is to use the transformations compilers *can't* do.

 There are summaries of the book: